54598 Bienor: Possible ring or satellite

-Bienor has received scientific interest from astronomers because it was suspected that Bienor may share certain features with Chariklo and Chiron—particularly their rings.
+Bienor has received scientific interest from astronomers because its large size suggests it might share certain features with Chariklo and Chiron—particularly their rings.
 In 2017, a team of researchers led by Estela Fernández-Valenzuela proposed that a narrow ring of icy material encircling Bienor could explain its various peculiarities, such as its overestimated area-equivalent diameter from radiometry, long-term change in absolute magnitude with viewing angle, and variation in water ice concentration.
 Alternatively, Bienor's peculiarities could instead be explained by the existence of a natural satellite or moon.
-No signs of rings or satellites were detected in stellar occultations by Bienor in 2019–2024, although this does not rule out their possible existence around Bienor.
+No rings or satellites were detected in stellar occultations by Bienor in 2019–2024, although this does not rule out their possible existence around Bienor.
 It is possible that a ring of Bienor could have evaded detection because it was either too narrow or too transparent; observations of the 2019 occultation suggest that any possible ring around Bienor would either have to be narrower than 1.7 km in radial width at 100% opacity, or narrower than 3.4 km at 50% opacity.
 On the other hand, the properties of a hypothetical satellite around Bienor remain unconstrained by the available observational data on Bienor.